“The way farming used to be.”

-“The group started as a gathering of a handful of antique engine and tractor buffs in 1995.
-With nine members, Lewis Reed was our first president.
-Through the years, we have grown to nearly 400 members,” said Stevanus, adding that the Franklin County Convention and Visitor’s Bureau is cosponsoring the show.
+“The group started as a gathering of a handful of antique engine and tractor buffs in 1995, with nine members, and Lewis Reed as our first president.
+Through the years, we have grown to nearly 400 members,” said Stevanus, adding that the Franklin County Convention and Visitor’s Bureau is cosponsoring the show along with the association.

 “However, this show is much more than a gathering of gas engine and tractor enthusiasts, although those are pretty amazing when all of the engines are chugging at once,” he added.

-Kickoff is breakfast Friday morning, Sept.
-12, with the national anthem at 8 o’clock, also on the early schedule for all three days.
+Kickoff is breakfast Friday morning Sept.
+11, with the national anthem at 8 o’clock, with the same early morning schedule planned for all three days.

-Likewise, daily attractions from 10 o’clock, to dusk are live music, horse drawn rides, an antique planer, drag saw demonstrations, rock crushing, hay baling, feed grinding with horse teams, soap making, an operating saw mill, rope making, an operating cider press and homemade ice cream.
+Likewise daily attractions from 10 o’clock to dusk are live music, threshing, horse drawn rides, antique saw demonstrations, rock crushing, hay baling, feed grinding, soap making, saw mill, rope making, operating cider press, homemade ice cream and much more.

-Highlight for many is the Parade of Power every day at 1 o’clock, with many of the display tractors and engines to be paraded around the show grounds.
+Highlight for many is the Parade of Power every day at 1 o’clock, featuring tractors and engines paraded around the show grounds.

-A kiddie tractor pull is Saturday morning at 9:30, and there will be a fund raising auction of donated merchandise beginning at 10:30.
-The garden tractor pull is at 2 o’clock, Saturday, when the Kiddie Corner is also to be open.
+A kiddie tractor pull is Saturday morning at 9:30, and there’ll be a fund raising auction of donated merchandise beginning at 10:30.
+The garden tractor pull is at 1 o’clock Saturday, when the Kiddie Corner is also to be open.

-Always an attraction is the ladies skillet toss and shoe throw, Saturday at 3:30.
-Live music by The Odds & Ends Band is scheduled from 5 to 7 o’clock, Saturday evening.
+Always an attraction is the ladies skillet toss, Saturday at 3:30.
+Live music by the Odds & Ends Band is scheduled from 5 to 7 o’clock.

-Church begins at 8:30 Sunday morning with wrap-up of the big three days being the Parade of Power at 1 o’clock, Sunday.
+Church begins at 8:30 Sunday morning with wrap-up of the big three days after the Parade of Power at 2 o’clock.

-Of interest to many, tractors and engines featured in the past have included Oliver-Hart Parr tractors and Fairbanks Morse engines, 2207; Allis Chalmers tractors and Maytag engines, 2008; Massey Harris tractors and Monitor engines, 2009; Ford tractors and Cushman engines, 2010; Case tractors and Witte engines, 2011; Minneapolis Moline tractors and Ottawa engines, 2012; and International Harvester Company (IHC) tractors and engines, 2013.
+Of interest to many, tractors and engines featured in the past have included Oliver-Hart Parr tractors, Fairbanks Morse engines, 2207; Allis Chalmers tractors and Maytag engines, 2008; Massey Harris tractors and Monitor engines, 2009; Ford tractors and Cushman engines, 2010; Case tractors and Witte engines, 2011; Minneapolis Moline tractors and Ottawa engines, 2012; International Harvester Company tractors and engines, 2013; and John Deere tractors and engines, 2014..

-Upcoming shows are to feature Orphans and lesser-known tractors and engines, 2015; Oliver-Hart Parr tractors and Fairbanks Morse engines, 2016; Gathering of the Orange Allis Chalmers National Show and Maytag engines, 2017; and Massey Harris/Ferguson tractors and Monitor engines, 2018.
+Upcoming shows are to feature Oliver-Hart Parr tractors and Fairbanks Morse engines, 2016; Gathering of the Orange Allis Chalmers National Show and Maytag engines, 2017; and Massey Harris/Ferguson tractors and Monitor engines, 2018.